Notes on the Geography of Oklahoma: Oklahoma City: Almost Modern

 Freeways were about to transform shopping habits.
 Here, in a glimpse of Oklahoma City's highway network before freeways, is old U.S. 77, coming in on the right from Fort Worth and turning north onto Robinson, which carried it to downtown.

-So is this one, from 1953, at 7600 NW 39th.
+A 1953 motel at 7600 NW 39th.
 In the median you can even make out the old U.S. Route 66 sign, here pulling in behind you from Weatherford, Clinton, Elk City, Amarillo, Albuquerque, Flagstaff, and sunny California.

 How do you catch the eye of motorists going fast?
-Heres one answer, at the corner of NW 39th and MacArthur.
+Here's one answer, at the corner of NW 39th and MacArthur.
 Despite the massive sign, the tenant mix whispers of problems for the landlord.

 Highway engineers love parks so much that, given the chance, they'll run their pavement through them at every opportunity.
 Here, close by the motel in the last picture, is a good example: Interstate 44 transects Will Rogers Park.
 The park straddles Grand Boulevard, which was conceived in 1910 as a 26-mile circumferential green way.
 Much of it survives, but where convenient, as here, the road has become a highway.